If you would like to discuss UDL & Accessibility, please contact Kimber Andrews, Assistant Director.

 The Accessibility Network at University of Cincinnati's website has a collection of resources on how to make course content accessible.

-If you are new to accessiblity, visit the Start Small webpage for tips on how to start creating accessible course content.
+If you are new to accessiblity, visit the Start Now webpage for tips on how to start creating accessible course content.

-For tutorials on how to create accessible materials or more in depth information on accessiblity, go the Tuturoals webpage.
+For tutorials on how to create accessible materials or more in depth information on accessiblity, go the Tutorials webpage.

 The Academic Excellence & Support Services (AESS) offices provide resources to empower students to achieve academic success during and after their time at UC.
 The AESS offices include Acessibility Resources Office, the Learning Assistance Center, Testing Services, and Veterans Programs & Services.

-The Accessibility Resources Office works to provide students with disabilities reasonable accommodations and support services.
+The Accessibility Resources Office at the Cllifton, Blue Ash and Clermont campuses work to provide students with disabilities reasonable accommodations and support services.
 They provide resources for UC students, faculty, and parents.